mconnor/mconnor.github.io/README.md

 I am a Front-end developer with twenty years experience developing applications for the auto, pharmaceutical, entertainment, and advertising industries.

-I am currently deep diving with React, React Hooks, Gatsby.
-Also unit/integration testing, and static type checking (typescript and Flow), physics based animation (React Spring).
+I am currently deep diving with React, React Hooks, Gatsby, unit/integration testing, and static type checking (typescript and Flow), physics based animation (React Spring).

-I  am moving towards a functional style of coding - and moving towards full-stack development (Apollo Client, graphQL, Prisma).
+I  am moving towards a functional style of coding - and moving towards full-stack development (Apollo Client, GraphQL, Prisma).

 I have several years experience in digital advertising - developing [VAST][vast]/[VPAID][vpaid] applications and working with industry tools such as DoubleClick.